carlosCharz/springdatacouchbase/README.md

 ## Examples

-1. User -> atomic counter for key and default bucket (branch master)
+1. User -> atomic counter for key and default bucket
-2. Car -> doc attributes for key and default bucket (branch master)
+2. Car -> doc attributes for key and default bucket
-3. Product -> unique number for key and default bucket (branch master)
+3. Product -> unique number for key and default bucket
-4. Place -> atomic counter for key and multiple buckets (branch multiple_buckets)
+4. Place -> atomic counter for key and multiple buckets

 ## Exposed methods